GBrachetta/guillermo/README.md

 Notable sources of information, inspiration and source to sort problems are:

 - [Stack Overflow](https://stackoverflow.com/) sorted quite a few of my doubts.
+- [Code Institute](https://codeinstitute.net/) and its Django module provided with some solid boilerplates, specifically related to [Stripe](https://stripe.com/en-nl), which were adapted to the needs of this site.

 ### Acknowledgements <!-- omit in toc -->